Smartest Forest Fund

 Fundraising Goal: $5,000,000

-Last year California and Nevada both experienced their biggest wildfires in history.
+California and Nevada both experienced record-breaking wildfires this year.
 The Sierra Nevada forest is now home to more than 100 million dead trees.
 In the Tahoe Basin, we have seen tree mortality explode to over 160,000 trees in just the past few years.
 Many feel it is not a matter of if, but when we will face a catastrophic wildfire.
 We know the Camp Fire in Paradise, California could happen here.
 For all of these reasons, the Tahoe Fund has identified forest health as our number one priority.

-The Tahoe Fund is launching the Smartest Forest Fund, a sub-fund of our Environmental Venture Trust, designed to use philanthropy to drive innovation through seed funding.
+The Tahoe Fund launched the Smartest Forest Fund, a sub-fund of our Environmental Venture Trust, in 2019 to use philanthropy to drive innovation through seed funding.
 With this Fund, we plan to invest in new ideas and pilot projects.
 Some will work; some may not.
 We know our efforts will help bolster the great work already underway by the US Forest Service, California and Nevada to accelerate the pace and scale of fixing our forest.

 The Tahoe Fund wants to make Tahoe’s forest the Smartest Forest on the Planet, because we believe through innovation and technology we can significantly increase the pace and scale of forest restoration in the Tahoe Basin and beyond.